 Some “firsts” you remember and others you don’t.
-It’s difficult to admit, but I can’t remember my first Sex in a Pan.
+I can’t remember my first Sex in a Pan.

-Many years ago, when I first learned about it, I was told Sex in a Pan was for women only.
+Many years ago, I was told Sex in a Pan was for women only.
 Men don’t like it.
-It is something you never do alone, always with others, preferably as an afternoon delight.
+It is something you never do alone, always with others, preferably in the afternoon.

 Hemingway once said, “Never go on trips with anyone you do not love.”
 I say, never have Sex in a Pan with anyone you don’t like–at least a little bit.
 Otherwise, why go to all the trouble?

-What’s so special about Sex in a Pan?
-It’s not the equipment, which is rather ordinary.
-It’s not the getting ready, which is rather straight forward.
-It’s not the result, which is surely pleasurable.
-It is when everything and everyone comes together.
+What’s special about Sex in a Pan?
+It’s not the equipment, which is ordinary.
+It’s not the getting ready, which is straightforward.
+It’s not the result, which is pleasurable.
+It is when everything comes together.

 Sex in a Pan is like secretly swiping your finger across a thickly frosted cake.
 It’s what lingers in the memory after taste melts away.
 But Sex in a Pan is not cake.
 It is a decadent dessert of many layers–for sharing.

 The recipe I have carried around the world is in someone else’s handwriting.
 That well-worn piece of paper is the key to unlocking where I was and who I was with my first time.
 It’s sadly lost to memory now.

 So, by default, Sex in a Pan is mine to offer anyone who loves smooth and creamy with some crunchy, slightly sour with some salty, chocolate-y, close your eyes, eat-with-a-spoon-kind-of-fun.

 At the Taiwan party, inhibitions were safely shed around the table as we talked of taste and texture and guiltless self-indulgence while eating something pleasurable.
 There was laughter and letting go among friends.
 And that, in a nutty crust, is what Sex in a Pan is about.